MENU

 First Policy Issued

-Policy #1 is issued to Rev. Msgr.
-Henry Gerlach, an immigrant priest who advocated for life insurance protection for Catholics and their families.
+Policy No. 1 is issued to Rev. Msgr.
+Henry Gerlach, an immigrant priest who advocated for life insurance protection for Catholic immigrants and their families.

 1915